Your air conditioner is the hero of your home. It sucks out humidity, cools the air, traps dust in the air intake filter, and makes life bearable.

 You don’t want it to break down on you, but how do you know when you need air conditioner repair in Kentucky?
 If you wait until it kicks the bucket, you’ll be left without air conditioning for quite a while.

-Emergency calls are common in summer, but if you want to avoid all that noise and not be told “We’re booked” when you call for repair, it’s time to start listening to your AC now before it’s too late.
+It’s time to start listening to your AC now before it’s too late.
 This is what you need to look (and listen) for.

 There’s a Water Leak Near Your AC Cabinet

 If water pools on the outside of your air conditioning cabinet, that’s a really bad sign.
 Pooling water can produce greater pressure on the concrete slab below the cabinet, or it could leak inside and cause damage to electrical components.
 It can even make it harder for your cabinet to drain.